Like anything in life, it takes years of practice to be ‘good at travelling’.

 Once we’ve arrived at our hotel, we’ll check online that our bank account has sufficient funds.

-If it does, we’ll take a walk to find a different ATM to withdraw the cash we need.
+If it does, we’ll walk to a different ATM to withdraw the needed cash.

-Wise is an online account that lets you send money, get paid, and spend money internationally.
-With a Wise account, you can get paid in other currencies and send money overseas.
+Wise is an online account that lets you send money, get paid, and spend internationally.
+You can also get paid in other currencies and send money overseas.

 This service has saved us loads of money in International fees.
 When you sign up for a Wise account using our personal invite – send your first International transfer for FREE!